phpbench/phpbench/docs/expression.rst

 max
 ~~~

-Return the max value in a set of values:
+Return the max value in a set of values, if values are empty it will return
+NULL:

 .. literalinclude:: ../examples/Expression/func_max